marcosatti/orbum/README.md

 Qt Creater might work, I haven't tried it though.
 It does have inbuild CMake support, so the framework is there.

 ## Running
+Running the emulator is done so through the pcsx2_frontend project: `./pcsx2_frontend`.
+By default, it uses `./workspace` in the current directory as the working area, in which it will search for the bios, store log files and dump raw memory contents.
+The first argument to pcsx2_frontend will change this path (eg: `./pcsx2_frontend ./workspace/`, you need the trailing slash).
 You will require the scph10000.bin bios.
 Other bios' have not been tested but may work.
-The first argument parsed to pcsx2_frontend determines the workspace path (eg: "./workspace/", you need the trailing slash).
-Running the emulator will search for the bios (exact name!) in this workspace path.